Key Takeaways

 Review Form W-9s as you receive them.

 Make sure all the required boxes are completed and the taxpayer has signed the form.
 This will be key if the IRS contacts you regarding incorrect information.
-Additionally, getting this corrected right away is easier than trying to track down a new W-9 in January of the following year, when you are rushing to prepare all of your information returns (and so is the vendor you are requesting information from.)
+It's much easier to request corrections now than it is when you're racing to meet 1099 deadlines in January.

 Streamline your processes with digital solutions.

-Software programs and apps can be used to request taxpayer identification for individuals and businesses as well as aid in the collection of W-9 information from your vendors.
+Software programs and apps can be used to request taxpayer identification for individuals and businesses and collect W-9 information from your vendors.
 Additionally, your accounting program may have options to input W-9 data for storage and recovery.
 These systems may also allow you to run reports and identify missing information.

 Tackling this list monthly or quarterly makes this task simpler and less overwhelming than reviewing it annually.
 Similar programs and apps can be used to file your information returns at year-end, but only if your W-9 information has the correct taxpayer identification number and other pertinent details.